 Prof. Mario Telò: In the mid to long term, Britain will always be a part of the European regionalism, the issue is only how.
 Surpassing the traditional debate on the EU as a super-state is possible by adopting the regionalist approach.
-UK is and will be part of the European regionalism: either is part of the hard core, this was the project of Tony Blair, or it will be part of a second larger circle surrounding the hard core, which includes the Eurozone inevitably.
-If UK prefers to stay in the second circle that is possible, but will always be part of the European regional organization, like EEA or other ad hoc arrangements with EU.
+UK is and will be part of the European regionalism: either is part of the hard core, this was the project of Tony Blair, or it will be part of a second larger circle surrounding the hard core, which includes the European regional organization, like EEA or other ad hoc arrangements with EU.
 So if you take this long term regional approach, you are less dramatic about alternatives because the regional literature takes into account the geographical dimension as well as the historical dimension.
-You cannot change the fact that the UK is part of the European history and geography, is selling 50% of its products on the European market, this means taking a regionalist approach.
+You cannot change the fact that the UK is part of the European market, this means taking a regionalist approach.